sitano/scylla/HACKING.md

 All changes to Scylla are submitted as patches to the public [mailing list](mailto:scylladb-dev@googlegroups.com).
 Once a patch is approved by one of the maintainers of the project, it is committed to the maintainers' copy of the repository at https://github.com/scylladb/scylla.

-Detailed instructions for formatting patches for the mailing list and advice on preparing good patches are available at the [ScyllaDB website](http://docs.scylladb.com/contribute/).
+Detailed instructions for formatting patches for the mailing list and advice on preparing good patches are available at the [ScyllaDB website](http://docs.scylladb.com/contribute/) (or [wiki](https://github.com/scylladb/scylla/wiki/Formatting-and-sending-patches)).
 There are also some guidelines that can help you make the patch review process smoother:

 1. Before generating patches, make sure your Git configuration points to `.gitorderfile`.
 You can do it by running